How to Stop Thinking about Suicide

 Grounding works by connecting us to our physical environment and reminding us of exactly where we are in the present moment, which takes us away from our negative thoughts.

-A simple grounding technique is to focus on the parts of your body that are connected to the floor, or a chair where you are sitting.
+A simple grounding technique is to focus on the parts of your body that are in contact with the floor, or the chair you’re sitting in.
 Feel the weight of your body and notice how the ground supports you.
 Try to feel rooted to where you are, strong in your stance, and take note of the sensations you feel.
-You can also do this while walking by feeling the ground under your feet, and feeling the textures of the ground.
+You can also practice this while walking by feeling the ground beneath your feet and noticing the textures of the surface.

 E. Muscle Relaxations

 Often when we feel overwhelmed, our muscles tense without us realizing it.
-Our shoulders or jaw may flex, or we may clench our fists.
+Our shoulders or jaw may tighten, or we may clench our fists.
 This is part of our ‘fight-or-flight’ response.

-Like controlling our breathing, muscle relaxations help us take an active role in relaxing the physical manifestations of our stress response, and tell our body that it’s okay to calm down.
+Like controlling our breathing, muscle relaxations help us take an active role in relaxing the physical manifestations of our stress response, and tells our body that it’s okay to calm down.

 1. While seated or lying down, start at the top of your body and work your way down, relaxing each muscle group one-by-one as you go (e.g., face, jaw, neck, shoulders, back, arms, hands, legs, calves, toes).
 It should take around 15-30 seconds to go through each muscle group.